 To be simple, Six Sigma is a disciplined approach for organizations to improve production process or service stability (e.g. the waiting time when different customers are calling a call center), reduce costs, eliminate defects, and deliver good customer service by analyzing statistical information.
 The standard metric requirement of Six Sigma is 3.4 defects per million opportunities, which means, for example, 3 or 4 low-quality products in one million produced.
 In order to apply the Six Sigma methodology, you need to have a deep understanding of cross-subjects including customer needs, data, statistical analysis, business management and so on.
-Below is a Six Sigma example in the software industry (click on it to enlarge the image).
+Below is a Six Sigma example in the RACI matrix, which displays the software development process (click on it to enlarge the image).

 Free Download Edraw Max to Find out more preset Diagram Resources

 The term Six Sigma came from the statistical modeling of manufacturing processes and sigma ratings are used to describe the maturity of a manufacturing process.
 The theory was first introduced by Walter Shewhart in the 1920s.
 Several decades later in 1980, Motorola engineers Chairman Bob Galvin and Bill Smith developed a new measurement standard (measure the defects per million products) of Six Sigma for all of the manufacturing process within their company.
 Actually, Six Sigma is also a federally registered trademark of Motorola.
 In 1995, Six Sigma was known and used as a business strategy by General Electric.
 So far, Six Sigma has evolved for many times.
 Now it is not only a quality system, but also a new way of analyzing and developing business.